 It’s important to remember in our day that in an earlier age political and religious entities were essentially one and the same.
 As much as we might lament the Constantinian embrace, it was probably inevitable that a growing church would become a partner with the state.
 Church and state would support each other for the good of the nation.
 Monarchs were sacred figures, if not divine.
 So, even if Jesus’ kingdom might not be of this world (John 18:36), whatever Jesus had to say about the kingdom of God had political implications.
 Caiaphas understood that to be true and so did Pilate.
 If God is king, and Jesus is the Son, then that leaves Caesar in a difficult place.

 What then is the nature of discipleship?
 How costly is it?
-These questions came to mind the other day, when I was attending a presentation on community organizing for religious folks – especially clergy.
+These questions came to mind the other day when I was attending a presentation on community organizing for religious folks – especially clergy (note - meeting too place in August 2014).
 Our presenter, the Rev. Dr. William Barber II, was talking about civil disobedience.
 The question was posed -- what am I willing to be arrested for?
 You see, I’ve been actively involved in community organizing efforts for years.
-In this work I’ve engaged the political forces, but I’ve played it pretty safe.
+In this work, I’ve engaged the political forces, but I’ve played it pretty safe.
 I’ve not engaged in real civil disobedience.
 I’ve not joined Jesus in turning over the tables in the Temples or the Capitol buildings.
-I’ve gone to Lansing for rallies, and our organization has sent folks to Lansing to pray in the capitol rotunda, but no one has gotten arrested (that I know of).
+I’ve gone to Lansing for rallies, and our organization has sent folks to Lansing to pray in the Capitol rotunda, but no one has gotten arrested (that I know of).
 I have friends who have been arrested, but so far I’ve avoided that fate!
 But, what am I willing to be arrested for?